flexanalytics/dbt_observability/README.md

 ```

 ## Acknowledgements

 This package is based on [dbt_artifacts](https://github.com/brooklyn-data/dbt_artifacts).
 Thanks to [Brooklyn Data Co.](https://brooklyndata.co/) for all the hard work put into the initial versions of this project.
+Thank you to Tails.com for initial development and maintenance of this package.
+On 2021/12/20, the repository was transferred from the Tails.com GitHub organization to Brooklyn Data Co.
+The macros in the early versions package were adapted from code shared by Kevin Chan and Jonathan Talmi of Snaptravel.

+Thank you for sharing your work with the community!